 I'm an honest and transparent person.
 Unpopular opinion time.

 My blog focuses around products that are "cruelty free".
-I myself am mostly vegetarian, but I sometimes eat animal products, a lot less than I used to.
 My CF status is that I simply don't believe in animal testing for cosmetics.
 It's an archaic way of testing ingredients where data has not always reverted back to human biology.
 This is how I put it.